fin3ss3g0d/evilgophish/README.md

 I feel like the world has been lacking some good phishlet examples lately.
 It would be great if this repository could be a central repository for the latest phishlets.
 Send me your phishlets at `fin3ss3g0d@pm.me` for a chance to end up in `evilginx2/phishlets`.
 If you provide quality work, I will create a `Phishlets Hall of Fame` and you will be added to it.

+## A Note About Campaign Testing And Tracking

+It is not uncommon to test the tracking for a campaign before it is launched and I encourage you to do so, I will just leave you with a warning. `evilginx2` will create a cookie and establish a session for each new victim's browser.
+If you continue to test multiple campaigns and multiple phishing links within the same browser, you will confuse the tracking process since the `RId` value is parsed out of requests and set at the start of a new session.
+If you are doing this, you are not truly simulating a victim as a victim would never have access to another phishing link besides their own and goes without saying that this will never happen during a live campaign.
+This is to fair warn you not to open an issue for this as you are not using the tool the way it was intended to be used.
+If you would like to simulate a new victim, you can test the tracking process by using a new browser/tab in incognito mode.

 ## Changes To evilginx2

 1. All IP whitelisting functionality removed, new proxy session is established for every new visitor that triggers a lure path regardless of remote IP